 In 2017, utilities firm AES and manufacturing company Siemens joined forces to create Fluence, a global energy storage technology and services provider.
 With this venture, which allows AES to incorporate energy storage across its electric power network, the firm hopes to increase its climate resilience.
 This applies both to regular peaks and troughs in energy usage, and also to acute and chronic climate-related physical events.
 The move will help the firm to operate through the worst impacts of climate change, increasing AES’s efficiency and, in turn, its revenues.

-Manifest Climate can help identify opportunities for your business
+Manifest Climate can help identify business opportunities in climate change

 Are you curious about how your business can thrive through climate change?
 We can help.
 Our climate intelligence SaaS platform combines cutting-edge technology, an industry-leading database of climate disclosures, and ongoing support from climate experts to deliver best-in-class climate guidance at scale.
 Let us guide you on your path to navigating climate change with success.
 Request a demo today.